Archive

 16 Apr Lovgreen

 Lovgreen A 15-acre acquisition that safeguards nearly 13 acres of intact forest in the heart of the Island and establishes an exciting new partnership between the Land Trust and Housing Resources Bainbridge to create necessary affordable housing alongside conserved habitat.
 Additionally, there are 9.5 acres of conserved lands on adjacent private property, bringing the total contiguous conserved acres to 22.5.
 Please note that the Preserve is not currently open to the public – access to the property is limited to Land Trust tours at this time.
+Click here to schedule a guided tour.
 Land Trust/HRB Partnership FAQ The Bainbridge Island Land Trust is committed to conserving and stewarding the diverse natural environments of Bainbridge Island for the benefit of all.
 This includes a commitment to equitable access to nature for everyone.
 Our actions ensure that the most important ecological attributes of the Lovgreen parcels will be permanently conserved and enhanced as natural open space.
 At the same time, we are embracing an opportunity for two leading community organizations to step forward in partnership to advance conservation and community housing needs.
 Why did the Land Trust Acquire this Property?
 The Land Trust uses a rigorous scientific approach to identify properties with great ecological value.
 The Island lost its old-growth forests to logging in the 1800s, and most properties we consider for protection have areas within them that have been more recently developed or disturbed.
 This influences our decision about how to proceed, including whether restoration is feasible and practical.
 The Land Trust believes that long-term recovery of mature forest habitat is vital to sustain our Island’s wildlife networks and local species.
 The Lovgreen property first came to our attention because of its significant acreage of forest within a large contiguous band of relatively intact forestland.
-Although some restoration action is needed across these parcels to counter past management...
+Although some restoration action is needed...

 READ MORE